Discrete Schr\"odinger operators with decaying and oscillating potentials

 {\textnormal{(R. L. Frank)} Mathematisches Institut, Ludwig-Maximilians Universit\"at M\"unchen, Theresienstr.
 39, 80333 M\"unchen, Germany, and Munich Center for Quantum Science and Technology (MCQST), Schellingstr.
-4, 80799 M\"unchen, Germany, and Department of Mathematics, California Institute of Technology, Pasadena, CA 91125, USA} {\textnormal{(S. Larson)} Department of Mathematics, California Institute of Technology, Pasadena, CA 91125, USA} \dedicatory{In memory of Sergey Naboko}
+4, 80799 M\"unchen, Germany, and Department of Mathematics, California Institute of Technology, Pasadena, CA 91125, USA} {\textnormal{(S. Larson)} Mathematical Sciences, Chalmers University of Technology and the University of Gothenburg, SE-41296 Gothenburg, Sweden} \dedicatory{In memory of Sergey Naboko}

 \subjclass[2010]{} \keywords{}